 In individual cases, the HTML code is used to design the content.
 The body text design may contain incorrect identifiers in the HTML code.
 The bold, font, u and strike identifiers may have been incorrectly used.
 These may be visible as errors to assistive technology users.
 (WCAG 1.3.1)

 The colour contrast of the text and background is not sufficiently high in all places.
-There are problems in the menu, paging, text content and buttons, for example.
 (WCAG 1.4.3)

 Content from other systems

 The online service contains content from other systems, whose accessibility shortcomings are created in the original system.

 On the website, PDF files that are not fully accessible are published from a decision-making system.
 These shortcomings hinder the use of the files with assistive technology.
 Alternative text, headings and language specifications are missing from the files.
 Their structures are partly inadequate.
 The decision-making system will be completely renewed by August 2021 and the material to be produced by the renewed system will be fully accessible.